 The constant thundering of the tracks suddenly stopped, rousing our interest.
 A hurried frantic call of “Contact right!
-Contact right!” blared across the radio; relieving on one hand, terrifying on the other.
-The sharp pings and pangs of high velocity metal-on-metal impacts tightened up the pucker factor of those of us inside the Bradley.
-Like the abrupt electric excitement of a firehouse crew when alarm bells sounded, my fellow sleepy members inside this mechanical hornet’s nest instantly stirred awake; stingingly and with agitation.
-My arms and legs felt impeded and bound by an unseen constriction and now ached for movement.
-We needed to get the hell out of this situation, reverse this kill zone and put the smack down on them before they get lucky.
+Contact right!” blared across the radio; relieving, on one hand, terrifying on the other.
+The sharp pings and pangs of high-velocity metal-on-metal impacts tightened up the pucker factor of those of us inside the Bradley.
+Like the electric excitement of a firehouse crew when alarm bells sounded, my fellow sleepy members inside this mechanical hornet’s nest instantly stirred awake; stingingly and with agitation.
+My arms and legs were bound by an unseen constriction and ached to move.
+We needed to get the hell out of this situation, reverse this kill zone, and put the smackdown on them before they got lucky.
 “Alright boys, get ready!” the Bradley’s commander leaned down and bellowed with enthusiasm, “3 O’clock! — KA-BOOM!!!

 We were submerged into a reality devoid of light and sound.
-The smell of burning electrical wire and ozone of electrical sparks was fast to fill the back of this vehicle.
-Fire lit the terrible scene before me.
+The smell of burning electrical wire and the ozone of electrical sparks was fast to fill the back of this vehicle.
+Fire lit the scene before me.
 Every picture that dwelled within my mind of grotesque contortions made of torn flesh and broken bone occupied this tiny compartment.
 All the trimmings of my most vivid and most horrible recollections soaked my boots and left me drowning in paralyzing fear.
 I tried for the heavy steel door; it was sealed shut.
-The fire was growing quick and started to burn my skin.
-Within the rapidly escalating percussions of “popcorn” like snaps of burning rounds, dwelled a low moan, just as if a current of breath could lightly drag across vocal chords.
-My focus went to search and among the carnage, moving his mouth as a goldfish gasps for air was a decapitated head staring deeply at me.
+The fire was growing quickly and started to burn my skin.
+Within the rapidly escalating percussions of “popcorn” like snaps of burning rounds, dwelled a low moan, just as if a current of breath could lightly drag across vocal cords.
+My focus went to search and among the carnage, a decapitated head stared deeply at me moving his mouth like a goldfish gasping for air.

-I quickly grabbed my cigarettes, went straight for the front door of the house, wanting to get the out of here fast and calm my nerves.
-I unlocked the door for a second, paused, and then quickly locked the door.
-The battlefield rational of yesteryear had seemed to have been pulled out of storage, dusted off and breathed new life.
-All of a sudden, the survival instincts that I had depended on long ago demanded to be to be heard and not ignored.
-With trembling hand, I turned off the lights, checked the window locks and closed the curtains.
+I grabbed my cigarettes and went straight for the front door of the house, wanting to get out fast and calm my nerves.
+I unlocked the door, paused, and then quickly locked the door.
+The battlefield rationale of yesteryear was pulled out of storage, dusted off, and breathed new life.
+All of a sudden, the survival instincts that I had depended on long ago demanded to be heard.
+With trembling hands, I turned off the lights, checked the window locks, and closed the curtains.
 Fretfully pacing around the house, I waited for the sweet salvation of sunrise to melt back the shadows and all of the imaginary gunmen of my fears.

-Drunk and tired I often wrote; a period of honest clarity where the words fell onto the pages unfettered and unmolested by my discretions.
+I often wrote drunk and tired; a period of honest clarity where the words fell onto the pages unfettered and unmolested by discretion.
 I had developed my written voice by writing and rewriting the same shit every night, but looking at the story in more complex ways.
-I started to tell the story as a movie camera moves across the scene; to pan out from the micro to the macro and introduce details by using the five senses to build the ambiance.
+I started to tell the story as a movie camera moves across the scene; panning out from the micro to the macro and introduce details by using the five senses to build the ambiance.
 And in doing so, I was able to take the reader and make them feel as if they were there with us, swatting at the flys, breathing the scorching hot air, and feel the sweat run between their ballistic plates.

 For years I wrote the same thirteen stories frame by frame, peeling back the scab to let it bleed, only to pick it again the next night and relive those moments all over again.
 I did what one of my Vietnam War veteran friends had told me to do.
 Write about each shitty experience, say your goodbyes in whatever way you want, start a fire, and burned them.